🚨 Short deck poker cash game alert 🚨

 The number of starting hands you’ll play goes way up in SDHE as well, as you’ll be dealt pocket pairs and connected cards much more frequently than you’re used to seeing them.
 You won’t see J2 off-suit or 94 suited in a short deck game, and you’ll be playing many more multi-way pots as well as your opponents’ holdings are also improved by definition.

-Big hands like full houses also come in more often, leading to more hands like this:
+Big hands like full houses also come in more often.

 Since Short Deck Hold’em is still a relatively new poker variant, strategy resources aren’t really out there like they are for No Limit Hold’em.
 Thus, when you play SDHE you’re up against a lot of players who are new to the game as well, and there’s a shared excitement around the table that you can feel.